-The blended training model allows participants to undertake eLearning at their own convenience, and plenty of opportunities to ask questions and share personal experiences during the interactive virtual classroom.
+The blended training model allows participants to undertake 1.5 hours of online eLearning at their own convenience, and plenty of opportunities to ask questions and share personal experiences during the 3.5 hours spent within the face-to-face or virtual interactive classroom.

 Building the counselling skills and confidence of employees to help those in crisis and facilitate open conversations surrounding suicide not only supports the individuals in need.
 It also fosters a healthier, happier, and more resilient workplace, and has a direct impact on business goals, employee retention, and workplace productivity as a result.